rajat1712/Python_Practice/README.md

 # Python_Practice
 This repository has questions from Data Structures and Algorithms.
-All questions arre taken from Coding Ninjas course
+All questions are taken from Coding Ninjas course
 The questions are implemented in Python